 In today’s culture, it is becoming increasingly popular, almost trendy, among adolescents to make bold and public statements about their sexuality.
-Often it has less to do with the true sexual orientation of the individual and more to do with things going on inside a young person’s mind and emotions.
+Oftentimes it has less to do with the true sexual orientation of the individual and more to do with things going on inside a young person’s mind and emotions.
 Statements about ones sexuality which go against the norm of society can sometimes be a way of acting out, rebelling against authority, or seeking attention.
-Also they can be a way of letting others know they are confused, hurt or frustrated or as a way of feeling like they belong to a certain group.
+It may also be a way of letting others know they are confused, hurt or frustrated or as a way of feeling like they belong to a certain group.
 And unfortunately, sexual abuse experiences can also contribute to sexual orientation matters.

 Current statistics regarding sexual abuse (actual figures may be higher):